Paul Brown Stadium

 While 13 more playoff appearances would follow, none would end in a Super Bowl victory for the Bengals.
 Cincinnati came closest to attaining this elusive title in the 1980s.
-Their first chance was lost 26-21 at the hands of Joe Montana and the San Francisco 49ers.
-Following the 1988 season, the Bengals met the 49ers in Super Bowl again for a rematch ended in heartbreak for Cincinnati fans as Montana bested the Bengals again, completing the go-ahead drive to win the game with just 34 seconds left on the clock.
+Their first chance came in 1981, but was lost 26-21 at the hands of Joe Montana and the San Francisco 49ers.
+Following the 1988 season, the Bengals met the 49ers in the Super Bowl again for a rematch that ended in another heartbreaker for Cincinnati fans as Montana bested the Bengals again, completing the go-ahead drive to win the game with just 34 seconds left on the clock.

 Bitter memories of these title games haunted the Bengals for years.
-Cincinnati would go on to make the postseason only once more under head coach Sam Wyche (in 1990) and would not make another appearance until 2005 under current head coach Marvin Lewis.
-Highly regarded throughout Cincinnati, Lewis has been at the helm of this team since 2003.
-The second longest tenured head coach in the NFL today, he took on a great task in turning this franchise around, and has made the perennial playoff contenders.
-Making the playoffs five out of the last six seasons, the Bengals are primed for a deep playoff run and a chance at their first Super Bowl victory.
+Cincinnati would go on to make the postseason only once more under head coach Sam Wyche (in 1990) and would not make another appearance until 2005 under head coach Marvin Lewis.
+Highly regarded throughout Cincinnati, Lewis had been at the helm of this team from 2003 until the end of 2018.
+Looking forward, the Bengals organization picked out Zac Taylor from the Los Angeles Rams staff as the guy with the right fit for their current team to help propel them to playoff wins and a chance at their first Super Bowl victory.

 Many memorable names have played on the field at Paul Brown Stadium over the years for the Bengals.
 Fans in Cincinnati count among the best of them to be Anthony Munoz, AJ Green, Ken Anderson, Boomer Esiason, Chad Ochocinco, Tim Krumrie, Cris Collinsworth, and Ickey Woods.
 More information about the Cincinnati Browns organization can be found by clicking here.